Cherry in the glass puzzle needs lateral thinking to solve

 Let us take up solving the second puzzle now.

-Solution to the matchstick puzzle: Move 2 matches to take the cherry out of the wine glass without deforming the wine glass
+Solution to Cherry in the glass puzzle Part 2: Move 2 matches to take the cherry out of the wine glass without deforming the wine glass

 The puzzle figure is shown below again,